Runions2/DISH_Survey_Data_Management/README.md

 ## DISH_results

-This script creates report tables for:
+This script exports the following data into Excel tables overall and for population subgroups (age, gender, Scottish Index of Multiple Deprivation):
 - participant characteristics
 - Scottish Dietary Goals
 - nutrient intakes